 How to control data quality and privacy in GIS Cloud in case there is a need to share only part of our data with the public?

-We give you the tools to ask for feedback from other users as well as tools to control that data, so it is up to you will you use it.
+We give you the tools to ask for feedback from other users as well as tools to control that data.
 One significant benefit of GIS Cloud is that it enables you to choose what kind of access you want to give to a particular user.
-So, if you want to make the map public, you can easily share with anybody, while you can also decide to share it with certain privileges (edit, view, collect, share, publish data) to a user or a groups users.
+So, if you make the map public, you can easily share it with anybody and assign levels of access (edit, view, collect, share, publish data).

 Do you have any use cases about Watersheds and Water Resource Management?